hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 todoStore.update('id123', {done: true});
 </pre>

-An important thing to note is that storing and accessing objects with hoodie always means accessing you personal, local objects.
+An important thing to note is that storing and accessing objects with hoodie always means accessing your personal, local objects.
 All stored data has a fixed association to the user who created them.
 So you won't be able to access other user's data by default.

 There are a number of [Hoodie Plugins](http://) that allow for various types of fine-grained data sharing.
 Each one offers a different level of data privacy: